QuickenLoans/uri-template/README.md

 tries to go above and beyond with the following features:

 - Takes care to handle non-ascii character encoding issues properly.
-- Has 100% unit test code coverage
+- Has 100% unit test code coverage.
 - Unit tests not only the RFC examples of non-error scenarios but also failure situations covered by the text.
 - Does not use any regular expressions.